Let’s go back to the cherry blossoms in Kenwood, shall we?

 Thank you for stopping by!

-Cherry blossoms really are so beautiful.
+Thank you for your lovely comment Carole π Cherry blossoms really are so beautiful.
 You can’t help but smile when you see them.
-Did you see any fairies amongst them
+Did you see any fairies amongst them π

-Not yet, Jennifer.
+Not yet, Jennifer. π

 I’m bedazzled by this array.
 Gorgeous shots, Carole.
 The perfume must be heady!

 Thanks, Cheryl.
 They’re actually not scented–just a light fresh green aroma.
-I think if they had a strong perfume, the people in the neighborhood would pass out!
+I think if they had a strong perfume, the people in the neighborhood would pass out! π I would love to walk in a big grove of lilacs, however.

 I want to replace our plum tree with a cherry tree soon – it’s on its last legs.
 The cherry has fuller branches and leaves.